Medically reviewed on Nov 15, 2018

 Dosage form specific issues:

-• Immunizations: Patients should be brought up to date with all immunizations including pneumococcal and influenza vaccines before initiating therapy.
-Live vaccines should not be given concurrently; there is no data available concerning secondary transmission of live vaccines in patients receiving therapy.
+• Immunizations: All patients should be brought up to date with all immunizations including pneumococcal and influenza vaccines before initiating therapy.
+Live vaccines should not be given concurrently; no data available on either the efficacy or on the risks concerning secondary transmission of infection by live vaccines in patients receiving therapy.
 Administration of inactivated (killed) vaccines while on therapy may not be effective.

-CBC with differential, C-reactive protein (CRP), serum amyloid A protein A (SAA); signs of infection; latent TB screening (prior to initiating therapy); Canadian labeling also recommends blood pressure monitoring, annual lipid screening, and monitoring of neutrophil counts (at baseline, after 1-2 months and periodically thereafter)
+CBC with differential, C-reactive protein (CRP), serum amyloid A protein A (SAA); signs of infection; latent TB screening (prior to initiating therapy).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience headache, dyspepsia, diarrhea, rhinorrhea, pharyngitis, or weight gain.
-Have patient report immediately to prescriber signs of infection, severe dizziness, syncope, significant injection site irritation, dysphagia, considerable nausea, arrhythmia, or signs of macrophage activation syndrome (MAS) (HCAHPS).
+• Patient may experience signs of common cold, headache, abdominal pain, diarrhea, muscle pain, flu-like symptoms, rhinorrhea, pharyngitis, or weight gain.
+Have patient report immediately to prescriber signs of infection, persistent cough, weight loss, dizziness, passing out, severe injection site irritation, difficulty swallowing, severe nausea, severe vomiting, abnormal heartbeat, or signs of macrophage activation syndrome (worsening of arthritis, fever for more than 3 days, persistent cough, redness in one part of your body, or a warm feeling or swelling of your skin) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.